JoeWainer/joewainer.github.io/README.md

 This [API document](https://app.swaggerhub.com/apis-docs/JoeWainer/StripeUsageRecordsMock/2021-12-15/
 ) allows Stripe users to report customer usage and metrics to stripe for metered billing of subscription prices.

-I wrote the API document as part of a course on OpenAPI specification and swagger.
-The project was to recreate the [Record Usage section](https://stripe.com/docs/api/usage_records) from Swipe's documentation.
+I wrote the API document as part of a course on OpenAPI specification and Swagger.
+The project was to recreate the [record usage section](https://stripe.com/docs/api/usage_records) from Swipe's documentation.

 <a href="https://app.swaggerhub.com/apis-docs/JoeWainer/StripeUsageRecordsMock/2021-12-15/"><img src="resources/recordusage.png" style="box-shadow: 1px 1px 1px 1px black;"/></a>